kanisterio/kanister/examples/mongo-sidecar/README.md

 ### 1. Build and push mongo-sidecar docker image

-The MongoDB application needs to be instrumented with required tooling in order to use it with Kanister for protecting the data.
+The MongoDB application needs to be instrumented with the required tooling in order to use it with Kanister for protecting the data.
 Follow the steps below to build a `mongo-sidecar` docker image which contains all the necessary tools installed.

 ```bash
 # Clone Kanister Github repo locally